 Surviving Suicide: Chris Cornell

 Is there a phone call to a co-worker you can make?
 Is there a helping hand to a cousin that you can offer?
 Is there a donation you can make?
 Is there a member of parliament you can write who will be open to allowing naturopathic doctors to be a part of the mental health discussion?
-What I have chosen to do is dedicate my career to helping those with mental health issues.
-I see many patients for free because they simply can’t afford to pay for my services and while I would like to see everyone for free, I am unable to do so.
+What I have chosen to do is dedicate my career – indeed my life- to helping those with mental health issues.
+I see many patients for free because they simply can’t afford to pay for my services and while I would like to see everyone for “free”, there is a cost involved in the business of health.
+I wish the Canadian government was more transparent about these costs.
+I can assure you, your medical doctor, that you think you are seeing for “free”, is getting paid by the government in Canada.

-Here are some of the action steps I have taken to extend my reach beyond my clinical practice in order to help those suffering with mental dis-ease: Since losing Matt (my friends cousin) to suicide in 1998 and witnessing the crisis that suicide leaves in its wake, I have chosen to be more public about my mental health struggles.
-Back in 1998, I couldn’t even reach my hand across the dinner table to Matt and offer support.
+Here are some of the action steps I have taken to extend my reach beyond my clinical practice in order to help those suffering with mental dis-ease: Since losing a friends to suicide in 1998 and witnessing the crisis that suicide leaves in its wake, I am now public about my mental health struggles.
+Back in 1998, I couldn’t even reach my hand across the dinner table to offer support to my friend.
 At that time, I was stuck in the stigma and shame of my mental illness.
 What I didn’t get a chance to share with him is that I get it.
 I understand.
 I’ve been there.
-Really, truly been there as four years prior, I had tried to commit suicide.
+Really, truly been there as four years prior, I had tried to take my life by suicide.
 I wanted him to know that this too shall pass.
 It feels dark and deep because it is… in this moment.
 But you can heal.
 The sun will come out from behind the clouds.
-The loss of Matt opened my eyes to the impact suicide has on one’s loved ones.
-While this memory became faint for me in subsequent suicide attempts, I now have a broader spiritual understanding as to why I am still here with you on the planet which I share in my upcoming books: Beyond the Label: Achieving Mental Wellness with Naturopathic Medicine and The Essential Diet; Eating for Mental Well-being.
+This friendship loss opened my eyes to the impact suicide has on one’s loved ones.
+While this memory became faint for me in subsequent suicide attempts, I now have a broader spiritual understanding as to why I am still here with you on the planet which I share in Beyond the Label: 10 Steps to Improve your Mental Health with Naturopathic Medicine and The Essential Diet; Eating for Mental Health.

-I have developed a 10 week course and retreat to train other physicians in the framework I use to effectively and safely guide patients to mental freedom.
-This course incorporates not only a naturopathic principles and philosophy, but is a culmination of over 30 years of counselling work and training that I have done both personally and professionally.
-In addition to my ND training, I have training in 5 types of counselling: Compassion Focused Therapy, Gestalt psychotherapy, Cognitive Behavioural Therapy, Integrative reprogramming technique and Mindfulness based therapy.
-Proceeds from the books and courses go towards a mental health scholarship at the Canadian College of Naturopathic Medicine
+I have developed a courses – for both patients and clinicians – and the Mind, Body, Soul retreat to effectively and safely guide you to mental freedom.
+My programs are a culmination of over 40 years of counselling work and training that I have done both personally and professionally.
+In addition to my ND training, I have training in six types of counselling: Compassion Focused Therapy, Gestalt psychotherapy, Cognitive Behavioural Therapy, Compassionate Inquiry, Integrative reprogramming technique and Mindfulness based therapy.
+Proceeds from the books and courses go towards a mental health scholarships at Natural Terrain Naturopathic Clinic for patients to access my care for reduced rates.

 Open.
 See.
 Feel.
 Believe.
 Change.